Tron Lightcycle Power Run: Layout

-After being dispatched, the train makes right turn to the launch.
+After being dispatched, the train makes a right turn to the launch.
 A voice is then heard saying, "Initiate in 3, 2, 1!"
 (In Shanghai Disneyland, "3、2、1，發射!") and then the train launches out of the building and underneath the canopy.
 This is where the on-ride photo is taken.
 The trains then enter the building again, then proceed to twist and turn along the grid, passing by the other lightcycles and capturing energy gates.
 Finally, the train proceeds to the brakes and enters the unloading area, ending the ride.

 Exit

 After disembarking, guests make their way to the other side of the lockers where they can grab loose items they placed inside the locker.
 Guests go through hallways and outside underneath the canopy.
 In the Magic Kingdom version, there is a small area at the exit welcoming "Team Green" users, which has not been in any of the films but is the brand color of the attraction sponsor Enterprise.
 There, it features the lightcycle from the green team and a wall showing statistics of team green, serving as a branded photo opportunity and additional promotion for the attraction sponsor.